y2q-actionman/cl-aws-custom-runtime-test/README.md

 # Known problems

-I sometimes saw `EPERM` on poll(2).
-[Screenshot is here](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/wiki/images/EPERM_on_poll.png).
+I sometimes saw `EPERM` on poll(2) ([Screenshot is here](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/wiki/images/EPERM_on_poll.png)).
 I don't now what causes this, but I noticed that retrying to get requests works well.
 [This code](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/blob/9d548a8db5dcd7399818bf8f25a08920c7bc48d1/aws-lambda-runtime/bootstrap.lisp#L63) is written for this, but I want to know how to fix it correctly.

-(@windymelt suggested `EPERM` is caused by IPv6 socket, referring to [Erlang's case.](https://blog.marshallbrekka.com/post/2016-06-10/erlang-on-aws-lambda/).
+(@windymelt suggested `EPERM` is caused by IPv6 socket, referring to [Erlang's case](https://blog.marshallbrekka.com/post/2016-06-10/erlang-on-aws-lambda/).
 [In his article (Japanese)](https://blog.3qe.us/entry/2019/02/06/013916), he tried to drop IPv6 support and made a working custom runtime with Clozure CL.
 I wrote codes for this case with SBCL ([unused/usocket-patch-drop-ipv6.lisp](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/blob/master/aws-lambda-runtime/unused/usocket-patch-drop-ipv6.lisp)), but failed to work.
 I thought that if IPv6 effects, `EPERM` should be reported by socket(2), not poll(2).)

 # TODO